 “Just because you’re young and healthy doesn’t mean you can’t get COVID-19,” says Zee.
 “To the research and clinical teams: Thank you for giving me a second chance.”

-Donor funding is enabling local clinician-scientists to accelerate research into COVID-19 treatments, testing and prevention.
-You can double your impact by donating today as Dr. Myp Sekhon will match your gift to a maximum of $25,000.
+Learn how donor funding is enabling local clinician-scientists to accelerate research into COVID-19 treatments, testing and prevention.